When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “I guess the trip was a bust, then?”

 “Nah.
-Gave me some time off and time away from the smell of grease.”
+There was a lotta new stuff to make gas mileage better for trucks.
+Also gave me some time off and time away from the smell of grease.”

 Officer Patricia Daniels motioned to Office Baxter that she wanted to speak to him.